keymetrics/pmx/README.md

     - eg. Downloads being processed, user connected
 - **Meter**: Things that are measured as events / interval
     - eg. Request per minute for a http server
-- **Histogram**: Keeps a resevoir of statistically relevant values biased towards the last 5 minutes to explore their distribution
+- **Histogram**: Keeps a reservoir of statistically relevant values biased towards the last 5 minutes to explore their distribution
     - eg. Monitor the mean of execution of a query into database

 ### Metric: Simple value reporting